 • Antimicrobial resistance - Antimicrobial-resistant pathogens can quickly spread between the environment, animals, and people making it harder to treat certain infections

-• Food safety and security - Diseases and pests in plants and animals used for food can threaten people, livelihoods, and economies
+• Food safety and security - Diseases, pests, chemical treatments in plants and animals used for food can threaten people, livelihoods, and economies

-• Environmental contamination - Contamination of water can make people and animals sick
+• Environmental contamination - Contamination of water and/or lack of access to clean water can make people and animals sick

 The Foundation of One Health